Cook Off!

 Cook Off! is a 2007 American mockumentary comedy film directed by Cathryn Michon and Guy Shalem.
-It features several now well-established actors, including Melissa McCarthy, Ben Falcone, Markie Post and both Marcia Wallace and Gavin MacLeod as themselve.
+It features several now well-established actors, including Melissa McCarthy, Ben Falcone, Markie Post and both Marcia Wallace and Gavin MacLeod as themselves.

 50 amateur "chefs" from around the United States compete to win a million dollar prize in the ultimate food fight.

 After a limited premiere in 2007, it was shelved for 10 years.
 The film was released on November 17, 2017.

 Plot

 The very different Minnesotan Sisters Sharon and Pauline Solfest both win entry into the one million dollar, Van Rookle Farms televised cooking contest.
 While the first enters a multiple chocolate dessert, nursing home employee and nutritionist Pauline enters a dish easy to digest for seniors.
 Sharon is engaged to Lars Hagerbakke, a black Swede, and they have vowed chastity until their wedding, while her sister works so much, she has no time for a relationship.

 Some of the other 48 colorful character contestants from around the country are introduced.
-The first ever African American participant, Ladybug Briggs, is the wheelchair-bound mother of Atlantan preacher Thaddeus and womanizer Markus.
-Conneticutian Cassandra Dougherty is clearly participating because her domineering mother Victoria is pushing her into it.
+The first ever African American participant, Ladybug Briggs, is the mother of Atlantan preacher Thaddeus and womanizer Markus.
+Connecticutian Cassandra Dougherty is clearly participating because her domineering mother Victoria is pushing her into it.
 Arizonan mother of many Patty Pasternak, enters pregnant.
 Daneel Kuhar, an obsessed past contestant who had participated until the limit, has her 'boyfriend' Del Crawford enter.

 At the welcome event, Victoria blocks all males who try to interact with Cassandra, including Markus and Del.
 Daneel circulates among the contestants, none of whom remember her from past years.

 On day one, while all of the other contestants have already begun preparing their dishes, Amber Strang and her husband Cameron burst in.
 Having had trouble en route by car from Pittsburg, they are late so are told they are disqualified.
 The onlookers rally for Amber, so she is let in.

 Meanwhile, as her sister Sharon clearly is oblivious that Lars is a closeted gay, a distraught Pauline looks for advice on how to make her realize.
 They end up arguing, with Pauline pointing out that her sister puts her down regularly.
 When Cassandra's dish gets burned, in part due to her mother not leaving her alone, she finally rebels, calling her a controlling hasbeen.